[read a narrative

 - "Beyond Presidentialism and Parliamentarism: On the Hybridization of Constitutional Form," with Jose Cheibub and Tom Ginsburg.
 2013.
 British Journal of Political Science.

 - "On the Interpretability of Law: Lessons from the Decoding of National Constitutions," with Tom Ginsburg, James Melton, and Kalev Leetaru.
-Forthcoming.
+2012.
 British Journal of Political Science.

 - “Diffusion and the Constitutionalization of Europe.”
 2010.
 Comparative Political Studies 43: 1-31.

 - “Does the Process of Constitution-Making Matter,” with Tom Ginsburg.and Justin Blount.
 2009.
 Annual Review of Law and Social Science.
 Reprinted in Stefan Voigt (2013), Design